Sammy Marwood's enthusiasm for skiing is contagious.

 Sammy first joined a race club when she was six years old.
 By the time she was nine, she had decided to follow her dreams to one day represent Australia at a Winter Olympics.

-During her summer holidays, Sammy competes in Europe.
-She spends all of Term 3, the Australian winter ski season, training in Falls Creek.
+During her summer holidays while at school, Sammy competed in Europe.
+She spent the Australian winter ski season, training in Falls Creek.

-While there, Sammy studies at the Falls Creek Alpine Academy four afternoons a week.
-MLC liaises closely with the academy so that Sammy can keep up with her schoolwork while following her passion.
+While there, Sammy studied at the Falls Creek Alpine Academy four afternoons a week.
+MLC liaised closely with the academy so that Sammy could keep up with her schoolwork while following her passion.

-She admits that it's a balancing act, as her rigorous training schedule keeps her very busy.
+She admitted that it was a balancing act, as her rigorous training schedule kept her very busy.

-"From Tuesday through Thursday I train mornings from 8.45am to about noon," she said.
+"From Tuesday through Thursday I trained mornings from 8.45am to about noon," she said.

-"Monday morning is my one sleep in and sometimes I have a free ski."
+"Monday morning was my one sleep in and sometimes I had a free ski."

-Sammy has been competing in the National Children's Series in Thredbo, in New South Wales, and Mt Buller in Victoria during Term 3.
+Sammy competed in the National Children's Series in Thredbo, in New South Wales, and Mt Buller in Victoria.

-Earlier in the year she competed in Italy, Austria and Slovakia.
-Sammy hopes to go back to Austria to compete in January.
+She has previously competed in Italy, Austria and Slovakia.
+Sammy hopes to go back to Austria to compete soon.